trap(1p) - phpMan

 changed with another trap command.

-When a subshell is entered, traps that are not being ignored are set to
+When a subshell is entered, traps that are not being ignored shall be

-the default actions.
-This does not imply that the trap command cannot
+$($var) may still alter them.
+This does not imply that the trap command

-The trap command with no arguments shall write to standard output a
+The trap command with no operands shall write to standard output a list

 "trap -- %s %s ...\n", <action>, <condition> ...